 Like most New Orleans gumbo-makers, Tooker uses the "holy trinity" of onions, celery, and bell peppers, but she staggers their introduction to the pot.
 "If you add all three of them at the same time," she says, "the roux is going to get lighter."

 That's because the vegetables contain a lot of moisture, which slows down browning.
-"You add the onions first by themselves," she says, "Then what happen is like a magic trick.
+"You add the onions first by themselves," she says, "Then what happens is like a magic trick.
 The roux gets darker, a bittersweet chocolate color.
 The natural sugars in the onions come out, and then you can add the celery and bell pepper."

 For Tooker, the purpose of the chocolate-colored roux is less about thickening and more about adding a rich, roasted flavor.
 "My gumbo is not thick," she says.
 "I add enough stock so that my gumbo is a soup."